Awesome internet safety tips that actually work

 To help you with this, I have drawn up a Family Internet Contract.
 Use it to get a commitment from your family to always bear these Internet Safety Tips in mind when they use the internet.

-Just click the graphic below to get immediate access to the Family Internet Contract.
+Just click on the graphic the below to get immediate access to the Family Internet Contract.

 Let’s dive into the e-safety hacks that every family needs.